-The GO/ZFO Raman spectra of nanocomposites were recorded by Via Micro-Raman Microscope (Renishaw) using the excitation laser wavelength of 633 nm while FT-IR Jasco 4600 spectrophotometer was used to examine the physicochemical of the as-prepared sample in the wavenumber range of 4000 - 400 cm-1.
-The morphology of GO/ZFO nanocomposites was observed by Transmission Electron Microscopy (TEM, JOEL 1010).
+GO/ZFO The Raman spectra of nanocomposites were recorded by Via Micro-Raman Microscope (Renishaw) using the excitation laser wavelength of 633 nm while FT-IR Jasco 4600 spectrophotometer was used to examine the physicochemical of the as-prepared sample in the wavenumber range of 4000 - 400 cm-1.
+The morphology of GO/ZFO nanocomposites observed Transmission was by Electron

+Microscopy (TEM, JOEL 1010).